Work Hard, Play Hard

 While our students work hard in the classroom, they have plenty of time to get involved in Carnegie Mellon student organizations and extracurricular activities.
-Carnegie Mellon boasts around 250 active student organizations encompassing a broad spectrum of activities, including social, service, media, academic, spiritual, recreational, Carnegie Mellon Athletics, religious, political, cultural and governance opportunities.
-Student organizations include things like:
+Carnegie Mellon boasts over 280 active student organizations encompassing a broad spectrum of activities, including social, service, media, academic, spiritual, recreational, Carnegie Mellon Athletics, religious, political, cultural and governance opportunities.
+Student organizations include:

 Launched in 1949, WRCT began as a project by a group of engineering students and professors who had an interest in radio broadcasting.
 Now WRCT celebrates more than 60 years of radio broadcasting quality alternatives to the mainstream commercial programming.
 So whether you’re interested in West African rock, kitchen sink recordings, local independent news programming or Latin American culture, WRCT has a program for you.